 We do not have any products that generate revenue.
-We expect to begin Phase III trials in 2004 for two of our product candidates, AIC, an immunotherapy for ragweed allergy and our hepatitis B vaccine.
+We expect to begin Phase III trials for AIC, an immunotherapy for ragweed allergy and Phase III trials for our hepatitis B vaccine in 2004.
 Our product candidates may never be commercialized, and we may never generate product-related revenue.
 Our ability to generate revenue depends upon: